The best local moving companies in Maine

 Relocating to a new state is about more than finding a job or a place to live.
 It’s about how your day-to-day life will feel.
 Things like weather, safety, local culture, and the size of your community will all play a part in your overall experience.
 Here’s a side-by-side look at how life in New Hampshire stacks up against Maine across important lifestyle factors:

-- In the most recent presidential race, both Maine and New Hampshire leaned Democratic.
+- During the last presidential election, both Maine and New Hampshire supported the Democratic candidate.

 - In New Hampshire, you’ll get about 46 inches of rain each year, while Maine sees around 46 inches annually.
 So, your total yearly rainfall won’t change much with the move.
 However, keep in mind that when and how that rain falls throughout the seasons can still affect your daily routine.